José María Zavala Castella: Ascendance to power (1957–1965)

 At the turn of the decades the Massó-led Secretaría was gradually making inroads into the Carlist organisation.
 Some authors almost ignore Zavala in their accounts of this period.
 Some claim that there were already some cracks within the group, as Massó remained linked to traditionalism, while Zavala represented “sector popular” or those who “bebían en las fuentes populares”.
-Some scholars do not see any differences, and see the group as a rather coherent contingent bent on reforming Carlism along anti-traditionalist, proto-socialist lines.
-Its importance changed from a minor youth faction into an influential, well-organized team when the prince, now assuming the name of Carlos Hugo, settled permanently in Madrid in the early 1960s.
+Some scholars do not see any differences, and see the group as a coherent contingent bent on reforming Carlism along proto-socialist lines.
+Its importance changed from a minor faction into an influential, well-organized team when the prince, now assuming the name of Carlos Hugo, settled in Madrid in the early 1960s.
+1961 marked Zavala’s “bautismo de guerra política”.

 In 1962 the Secretaría was enlarged; within its internal division of labor Zavala focused on organisation matters.
 Moreover, the same year he became a secretary of the newly created Hermandad de Antiguos Combatientes de Requetés, an ex-combatant organisation allowed by the regime.
 Still in 1962 Zavala entered Consejo Nacional, a largely consultative body freshly created within the Carlist structures.
 New roles gave the Massó-led group, the men mostly in their 30s, new locus standi in the organisation; they took advantage of it e.g. by touring regional branches and winning allies.